thesolelane/solturio/CONTRIBUTING.md

-# Contributing to Centurio
+# Contributing to Solturio

-First off, thank you for considering contributing to Centurio!
-It's people like you that help make Centurio a great tool for protecting intellectual property in the blockchain space.
+First off, thank you for considering contributing to Solturio!
+It's people like you that help make Solturio a great tool for protecting intellectual property in the blockchain space.

 ## Code of Conduct

 This project and everyone participating in it is governed by our Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to support@centurio.app.
+Please report unacceptable behavior to support@solturio.app.

 ## How Can I Contribute?